Hendrix-CS/csci235/modules/subscriptions.md

 ** Battery timestamp: 8.642997608 (0.2 hz)
 Battery level: 96.00%
 ```
-* Note that if `hz` is undefined, it should not appear in the output.
-Here is a sample output
+* Note that if `hz` is undefined, **it should not appear in the output**.
+Here is a sample
-  for that situation:
+output for that situation:
 ```
 ** IR timestamp: 0.000000000
 ir_intensity_side_left              0